-Since the acquisition, the engineering teams have been working diligently to integrate Dyn’s legacy core products and network into the Oracle Cloud Infrastructure (OCI) platform as native services.
-Consumers can now leverage the best-in-class DNS services within OCI.
-As a result, all Dyn legacy services purchased online (e.g. Dyn.com) are targeted to be retired on May 31, 2020 with the exception of Remote Access and Domain Registration.
+Since the acquisition, the engineering teams have been working diligently to integrate Dyn’s legacy core products and network into the Oracle Cloud Infrastructure platform as native services.
+Consumers can now leverage the best-in-class DNS services within Oracle Cloud Infrastructure.
+As a result, all Dyn legacy services purchased online (e.g. Dyn.com) are targeted to be retired on May 31, 2022 with the exception of Remote Access and Domain Registration.

-If you’re a Dyn Express DNS customer, follow the steps documented here to migrate your services to OCI.
+If you’re a Dyn Express DNS customer, follow the steps documented here to migrate your services to Oracle Cloud Infrastructure.

 The Remote Access product is still available for Dynamic DNS service.
 You can still purchase and manage your Remote Access service here: https://account.dyn.com.

 While DDNS service will not be offered in Oracle Cloud Infrastructure’s DNS service, Remote Access is still available here: https://account.dyn.com

 If you log into https://account.dyn.com and look under “My Services”, if you see “Pro” there is nothing for you to do, your Remote Access service will continue without change.
-If you see "Standard DNS" follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-standard-to-oci-dns/.
+If you see “Standard DNS” follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-standard-to-oci-dns/.
 If you see “Managed DNS Express”, follow these instructions: https://www.oracle.com/corporate/acquisitions/dyn/technologies/migrate-your-services/transfer-managed-to-oci-dns/.
-If you have a Domain Registration, there is nothing for you to do.
+Please note that Domain Registration services have been transferred to Name.com.

 If you are a Standard DNS, Managed DNS Express or Email Delivery Express customer and would like to request a refund for the portion of your unused service beyond the 5/31/2023 date, you can log into https://account.dyn.com portal under “My Services”, click on the service you want to cancel and click the “request cancellation” link.
 Your refund will be the unused portion of your service past 5/31/2023, and will be refunded at that time.

 Oracle’s HTTP Redirect service has complete feature parity with Dyn HTTP Redirect.
-However, Dynamic DNS (DDNS) will not have an equivalent service on OCI.
+However, Dynamic DNS (DDNS) will not have an equivalent service on Oracle Cloud Infrastructure.